codetru-io/Ongoings/README.md

 ### Prerequisites

-Since we do not make many local applications there is no need to ever install any resources on your device.
+Since we do not make many local applications there is no need to ever install any resources on your device. :smile:

 <!-- ROADMAP -->